strangedev/xkcd-term/README.md

 ```
 $ xkcd -help
-Usage of build/xkcd:
+Usage of xkcd:
   -f string
-    	controls the feed URL in case it changes in the future (default "https://www.xkcd.com/atom.xml")
+    	controls the atom feed URL in case it changes in the future (default "https://www.xkcd.com/atom.xml")
   -i int
     	(Optional) Selects the newest comic to output by ID.
 If it is 0, the atom feed is used to get the newest post.
   -n int